 An optional feature on many synthetic bags is a large airtight zipper that allows access into the bag interior.
 This can be handy for a number of reasons, a principle one being that it allows the installation and servicing of various accessories that control moisture and/or air pressure.
 It's also much easier to retrieve a reed that's fallen into the bag through a zipper.

 The "feel" of the bag sometimes affects established pipers when switching from a leather to a synthetic bag.
 There really isn't much practical difference, but just as wearing a leather jacket feels different than a lightweight synthetic one even if both provide the same amount of warmth, the bags do have a distinctly different feel.
 A piper who learned on one type will need to adjust to the other, and a common thing that we hear from long-time pipers is that they just don't like the suddenly looser, more flexible feel of a synthetic bag.
 A further complaint sometimes heard is that a synthetic bag doesn't stay put under the arm as easily as leather, that it tends to slither around under the bag cover.
 The Bannatyne bag addresses these issues by being made of a lamination, with the synthetic on the inside and leather on the outside.
 The result is a hybrid bag that performs like a synthetic bag but feels like a traditional leather bag, and requires no special maintainance.
 The best of both worlds, in other words.
 A zipper is standard on the Bannatyne Hybrid bag.

-The Bannatyne bag is supplied with a removeable internal tube-type water trap, consisting of a loosley wound spring covered by an absorbant fabric which is itself covered with a synthetic sleeve.
+The Bannatyne bag is supplied with a removeable internal tube-type water trap.

 These bags are available in four sizes, with the recommendation, as with other GHB bags, being to use the "medium" (also called "regular") size unless there is a specific reason for choosing a different size.
 The bag is also available in left-hand configuration.